canklot/OriFinder/README.md

 # OriFinder
-Probably not working properly but here is my attempt to finding origin of replication using python.
+Origin of replication finder using python.
+Thanks to hash tables its very fast

+The origin of replication (also called the replication origin) is a particular sequence in a genome at which replication is initiated.